RosettaCommons/demos/Home.md

     mkdir my_demo

 The only file that absolutely has to be in this directory is `README.md`.
-A link to this file will automatically be added to the list of demos below.
+A link to this file will automatically be added to the list of demos on this page.
 Your readme should contain your name and email address, any relevant citations, a description of the problem your demo solves, links to all the scripts and input data your demo uses, and step-by-step instructions on how to run your demo.

 Scripts and input files should of course be included in the directory as well.